Vladimir Vasiliev (dancer): Director of the Bolshoi ballet

-Choreographer

-Since his exit from the Bolshoi, Vasiliev premiered in the ballet production Lungo Viaggio Nella Notte di Natale, set to Tchaikovsky's music, in Opera di Roma, and continues to choreograph and stage new ballets.
+Career after the Bolshoi Theatre

+After his tenure as Artistic Director of the Bolshoi Theatre, Vladimir Vasiliev continued his career primarily as a choreographer and stage director.

+He created and staged new ballet productions in Russia and abroad, working with companies such as the Teatro dell’Opera di Roma and other international theatres.

+He also appeared in guest capacities as a teacher, jury member, and artistic advisor within the ballet world and is maintaining an ongoing presence in the Russian and international ballet community.

 Legacy

 Vasiliev is not as well known in the west as other iconic male dancers such as Rudolf Nureyev and Mikhail Baryshnikov, because he remained in the Soviet Union and did most of his work there.

 Nevertheless, his work as a classical dancer is regarded on the same level as both Nureyev and Baryshnikov.
 Mathias Heymann, who was promoted to principal dancer with the Paris Opera Ballet in 2009 at only 22 years old, told in an interview that he takes inspiration from watching videos of Rudolf Nureyev, whom he regards as his role model, along with Vasiliev and Baryshnikov.

 Russia's influential ballet critic and choreographer Fyodor Lopukhov called Vasiliev "God of the dance" and "A miracle in art, perfection".